markusthilo/somedo/README.md

 2 Quick Start Guide

-Install on Windows
+Install EXE on Windows

-Download somedo_win_*.zip from https://sourceforge.net/projects/somedo/files/
+Download somedo_win_v*.zip from https://sourceforge.net/projects/somedo/files/
 and unzip it in some folder.
 To run Somedo Google Chrome or Chromium has to be installed.
 Before running Somedo, you should close all Chrome/Chromium instances.
 Start Somedo by double clicking somedo.exe.
 Do not remove directories or files that